Emma Marcy Raymond: Early life and education

 She showed a remarkable aptitude for music at a very early age, having composed her first song before six years of age.
 She inherited her musical talents from her parents, both of whom were gifted amateurs.
-She was reared in an atmosphere of music, and had the advantage of studying under the best teachers who visited the United States.
+She was reared in an atmosphere of music, and studied under the best teachers who visited the United States.
 She studied the piano with Louis Moreau Gottschalk and Raccoman, vocal music with Giorgio Ronconi, and counterpoint and harmony with the best German masters.